Dissecting RGB-D Learning for Improved Multi-modal Fusion: Method

-to represent the change between $R_1$ and $R_2$, which measures the score of semantic gains over $R_1$ for concept $j$.
-We consider that generating a new concept is more difficult than increasing the values of set IoU on an existing concept in the representation.
-Therefore, we assign a higher score to new concepts than to other concepts that have the same change but already exist in $R_1$.
-Similarly, we assign more weight to the score of disappeared concepts than to other existing concepts with the same change.
-To evaluate semantic variance for each new or disappeared concept, we use the average IoU across all concepts as a baseline.
+to represent the change between $F_1$ and $F_2$, which measures the score of semantic gains over $F_1$ for concept $j$.
+We consider that generating a new concept is typically more challenging than increasing the Set IoU values for existing concepts in the feature.
+Therefore, we assign a higher score to new concepts compared to other concepts that experience the same change but already exist in $F_1$.
+Similarly, we give greater weight to the score of disappeared concepts.
+To assess the semantic variance for each new or disappeared concept, we utilize the average Set IoU across all concepts as a baseline.
+The semantic variance is given by:

-To account for the proportions bias among all concepts in the dataset, which can influence the score as the network may pay more attention to concepts with more samples, we normalize the scores of all concepts by dividing them by their proportion in the dataset.
-Based on these insights, we obtain a scalar semantic variance that sums all scores for each concept to quantify the overall semantic gains of $R_2$ compared with $R_1$.
-Assuming $R_1$ as the reference layer, we formulate the semantic variance between $R_1$ and $R_2$ as follows:
+To address the potential bias introduced by the varying proportions of concepts in the dataset, which may result in the network paying more attention to concepts with larger sample sizes, we normalize the scores of all concepts by dividing them by their respective proportions in the dataset.
+Based on these insights, we calculate a scalar semantic variance by summing the scores for each concept.
+This enables us to quantify the overall semantic improvements of $F_2$ compared to $F_1$.
+We formulate the semantic variance between $F_1$ and $F_2$ as follow: